mehrdadrafiee/twister/README.md

-# twister
+# Twister
-a web app to test the twitter API.
+A web app to test the twitter API.

 - Briefly describe your team’s project